navikt/hm-grunndata-rapid-dto/README.md

 # hm-grunndata-rapid-dto
-shared dtos that float in the rapid
+Shared dtos that float in the rapid.

+## Important
+This lib is meant for internal usage within grunndata rapid apps only, it is not meant to be shared to external.